patcg-individual-drafts/ipa/IPA-End-to-End.md

    Examples of this approach are [Android Custom Tabs](https://developer.chrome.com/docs/android/custom-tabs/) and [SFSafariViewController](https://developer.apple.com/documentation/safariservices/sfsafariviewcontroller).

-In all cases, IPA provides the greatest benefit if there is a single system-wide (or user-wide) store of match keys.
+In all cases, IPA provides the greatest measurement utility if there is a single system-wide (or user-wide) store of match keys.
-To facilitate this, support for storing and managing match keys at the level of the operating system provides the greatest utility.
+To facilitate this, support for storing and managing match keys might be provided at the level of the operating system.
 A system-wide utility will ensure that attribution can work across different apps, including browsing.
-Without a system-wide store, attribution can still work, though it will be limited to impressions and conversions in the same app.
+Without a system-wide store, attribution is possible, though it will be limited to impressions and conversions that occur in the same app.

 ### Applications that can access web content